bancobpi/general-documentation/docs/1-whitepaper.md

 One solution to this problem is to use HTTP polling.
 Polling is useful to client-side code,as it can be hard to provide call-back endpoints or use long running connections.
 Even when callbacks are possible, the extra libraries and services that are required can sometimes add too much extra complexity.

+Below is a drawing showing how we should think about Async.
+Let's use the resource employee accounts as an example.